Da Unbreakables

 Da Unbreakables is the sixth studio album by American hip-hop group Three 6 Mafia.
-It was released on June 24, 2003, via Hypnotize Minds/Columbia Records.
+It was released on June 24, 2003, via Hypnotize Minds and Columbia Records.
 Produced by members DJ Paul and Juicy J, it features guest appearances from Lil' Flip, Lil Wyte, Project Pat, Frayser Boy, Josey Scott and Pimp C. Former Three 6 Mafia members Gangsta Boo and Koopsta Knicca were not present on the album, as they had both left to pursue solo careers.

-In the United States, the album peaked at number 4 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums charts.
+In the United States, the album peaked at number four on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums charts.
 On September 21, 2004, it was certified Gold by the Recording Industry Association of America for selling 500,000 copies in the US alone.